 Innovative use of collaborative information - both inside and outside your organisation - can enable meaningful dialogues between you and your clients.

-However in the list below I assume that the business is ready to challenge the status quo, especially if innovation managers, chief knowledge or client value officers - or similar person - have been recruited.
+However in this new era, take the opportunity to challenge status quo, especially if innovation managers, chief knowledge or client value officers - or similar person - have been recruited.

 Project Planning and Management: The success of any project depends on authoritative leadership and a clear brief.
 Fact finding is a vital part of the project - do your research and find out what is available.
 Ensure success criteria and establish timelines